rugk/crops-parser/README.md

 This is an overview of what happens:
 * `Prepare CSV…` – It strips the table header and extracts the columns of interest.
 * `Adjusting datasets…` – Adjusts each dataset.
-E.g. it strips commas for easier processing, applies the blacklist and coverts the crop names to OSM keys.
+E.g. it strips commas for easier processing, applies the blacklist and coverts the crop names to OSM keys (optional).
 * `Sort data…` – It sorts the whole data according to the tonnes of produced crops, independent of the country.
 * `Evaluate data…` – It extracts all crops for each country and transforms the first five crops listet into the YAML format.
-Additionally it replaces the country name with the 2-letter country code (ISO 3166) and the crop name with the corresponding OSM tags (optional).
+Additionally it replaces the country name with the 2-letter country code (ISO 3166).
 * `Finish processing…` – It adds the header and default crops and sorts the YAML another time, so the countries are sorted.

 ## Result